docker/docs/compose/swarm.md

 The actual extent of integration depends on which version of the [Compose file format](compose-file.md#versioning) you are using:

-1. If you're using version 1 along with `links`, your app work work, but Swarm schedules all containers on one host, because links between containers do not work across hosts with the old networking system.
+1. If you're using version 1 along with `links`, your app works, but Swarm schedules all containers on one host, because links between containers do not work across hosts with the old networking system.